 However, it should be noted that not all Suffolk County or Nassau County elder law attorneys will facilitate guardianships.
 As mentioned above, elder law is a multi-faceted area of law which encompasses many sub-specialties.
 Some elder law attorneys simply will not handle a guardianship proceeding simply because they focus on different practice areas.

-Any elder law attorney with whom that you consult will review the case to ascertain whether a guardianship is warranted.
+Any elder law attorney with whom you consult will review the case to ascertain whether a guardianship is warranted.
 This is an essential part of the guardianship process, which is a safeguard in preventing unnecessary or inappropriate guardianships from being instituted.
 If a guardianship is commenced when it is not warranted, both the attorney and the guardian may be subject to financial consequences, including court costs and opposing counsel’s attorney’s fees.

 Having said that, however, an appropriately issued guardianship Commission is a life saver to the appointed guardian who is planning for the personal and property management needs of the incapacitated person.
 It is the key to meeting those needs.
 They may include obtaining Medicaid assistance, residency in group housing, making decisions and even accessing the funds for that individual’s needs.

-Can An Elder Law Attorney Help Me with The Necessary Legal Steps If My Mother Or Father Was Recently Diagnosed With Alzheimer’s Disease?
+Can An Elder Law Attorney Help Me With The Necessary Legal Steps If My Mother Or Father Was Recently Diagnosed With Alzheimer’S Disease?

 Yes, many elder law attorneys will be able to help you take the necessary legal steps if you have a parent that has recently been diagnosed with Alzheimer’s disease.
 Elder law attorneys are trained to be very cognizant of capacity.
 If a potential client or the parent of a client has Alzheimer’s, the attorney will meet with the Alzheimer’s patient for an initial face-to-face.
-During that meeting, the attorney will observe the patient and note his ability to respond to questions and to participate in conversation.
-They will use that information, as well as information from the family and from the patient’s medical team, whether the individual has the requisite capacity to undertake estate planning.
+During that meeting, the attorney will observe the client and note his ability to respond to questions and to participate in conversation.
+They will use that information, as well as information from the family and from the client’s medical team, whether the individual has the requisite capacity to undertake estate planning.

 An estate attorney will also know that there are different capacity thresholds.
-For instance, in order to participate in or consent to the creation of a will, the capacity threshold is lower than it is to participate in the creation of a trust or power of attorney, which are contractual in nature.
+For instance, in order to participate in or consent to the creation of a Will, the capacity threshold is lower than it is to participate in the creation of a Trust or Power of Attorney, which are contractual in nature.